agryaznov/ethink/README.md

    + Private Key: `0x96b8a38e12e1a31dee1eab2fffdf9d9990045f5b37e44d8cc27766ef294acf18`

 > [!CAUTION]
-> It is **highly recommended** to use a separate MetaMask instance for this (e.g. in a dedicated [browser profile](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data)), not to mix the development accounts (whose private keys **are compromised** by design) with your real money-holding accounts.
+> It is **highly recommended** to use a separate MetaMask instance for this (e.g. in a dedicated <a href="https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data" target="_blank">browser profile</a>), not to mix the development accounts (whose private keys **are compromised** by design) with your real money-holding accounts.

-That's it!
-You should right away be able to communicate with the Duck chain using your MetaMask.
+**That's it!** You should right away be able to communicate with the Duck 🦆 chain using your MetaMask.
 Let's try it as described in the following section.

-## Demo Case
+## Demo 🧐

-Our little demo consists of three basic actions we complete on our Substrate-based 🦆 network using *MetaMask*:
+Our little demo consists of the three basic actions we complete on our *Substrate*-based 🦆 network using *MetaMask*:

+1. **👛 Transfer tokens**
-1. **Send tokens around with the MetaMask UI controls solely.**
+   with the MetaMask UI controls solely.

-   This is the simplest one as we already have everything set up to do this.
+   This is the simplest action as we already have everything set up to do this.
    Once launched the Polkamask node with `cargo run -- --dev`, just open your MetaMask and make sure it is connected to our 🦆 network.
-You should see *Alith** account holding `10000000 🥚`.
+You should see *Alith* account holding `10000000 🥚`.
 Go ahead and send some amount of eggs to *Goliath* or any other account you'd like to (set gas limit to `21000` as requested by MetaMask).

+2. **⚡ dApp (simple): tokens transfer**
-2. **Send tokens via web3js-based dApp used with MetaMask for signing transactions**.
+   via *web3js*-based dApp used with MetaMask for signing transactions.

+3. **🚀 dApp (advanced): ink! + MetaMask**
-3. **Call ink! smart contract via web3js-based dApp used with MetaMask for signing transactions**.
+   call *ink!* smart contract via *web3js*-based dApp using  *MetaMask* for signing transactions.

-For the actions 2,3 we have a simple [dApp](/dapp) which consists of a static web page ([index.html](/dapp/index.html)) and of course our **ink!** [contract](/dapp/contracts/flipper.ink/).
+For the actions 2,3 we have a simple [dApp](/dapp) which consists of a static [web page](/dapp/index.html) and of course our [**ink!** contract](/dapp/contracts/flipper.ink/).
 This needs a bit of preparatory job to be done to set things up first.

 ### Set Up

 `TBD`

+1. Build contract
+2. Deploy contract
+3. Contract address to dApp code.

 ### Run

 `TBD`

-`TODO` put this to links:
-You can also make requests to the exposed Ethereum RPC using provided [request templates](docs/rpc_requests.md).
+1. Check contract state via CC/PJS
+2. Call contract via MM
+2. Check contract state via CC/PJS

 ## Project Goals